drevops/vortex/.drevops/docs/content/drupal/settings.md

 #### Environment detection override

-It is also possible to force specific environment by setting `DREVOPS_ENVIRONMENT` environment variable.
-In this case, the environment detection will take place and will load any additional per-platform settings, but the final value of `$settings['environment']` will be set to the value of `DREVOPS_ENVIRONMENT` variable.
+It is also possible to force specific environment by setting `DRUPAL_ENVIRONMENT` environment variable.
+In this case, the environment detection will take place and will load any additional per-platform settings, but the final value of `$settings['environment']` will be set to the value of `DRUPAL_ENVIRONMENT` variable.

 This is useful in cases where a certain behaviour is required for a specific environment, but the environment detection logic does not provide it.
 Or as a